hanqizhang/hanqizhang.github.io/_posts/2023-05-07-fastsampling.md

 However, existing neurophysiologically-plausible sampling methods suffer from low sampling speed, failing to account for the brain's ability to perform relatively accurate inference within a behavioral time scale.
 For sampling to be fast, the neuronal population needs to produce uncorrelated samples within a small number of time steps, so that the sequence of samples generated throughout a short time window is able to well approximate the target distribution.
-With this goal in mind, Hennequin et al set out to improve the an existing sampling method, Langevin Sampling (LS), and were able to achieve significantly faster sampling.
+With this goal in mind, Hennequin et al set out to improve an existing sampling method, Langevin Sampling (LS), and were able to achieve significantly faster sampling.

-This report will explain the key concepts and derivations of the original paper, drawing connections to concepts learned in class wherever helpful.
-The code for the paper is not publicly available, so this makes it a more meaningful practice for us to write our own simulations and optimizations in Python to reproduce all the figures in the paper.

-**2. Problem Definition and Algorithm**
+**2. Problem Definition and Theoretical Details**

 In short, the objective is to increase the sampling speed of a neuronal network which generates samples from the target posterior distribution of an underlying inference problem.
 We first describe the underlying inference problem, and then explain how to construct